After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 once registered, they are expected to show up on all official events.

-The lenght of the presentations can be 25 or 30 minutes including discussion.
-This usually allows the lecturer to give a nice
+The lenght of the presentations can be 15 to 25 minutes including discussion.
+While a lecture of 20 min allows the lecturer to give a nice

 The guideline for the organizers is that they should not accept more than 2 oral presentations from the